Team-Big-Tassels/ono-grindz/README.md

 TO GET STARTED:
-- run ```npm install``` , we need to do this because our npm dependencies Stage 1: successfully initialize node, git repo, webpack and running express backend server.
+- run ```npm install``` , we need to do this because our npm dependencies

+Steps I used to build my webpack config and Express server~ Stage 1: successfully initialize node, git repo, webpack and running express backend server.
   - webpack:
     - current loaders: preset-react, preset-env